 My organization is located outside the City of Nanaimo boundaries.
 Are we eligible?

 In order to be eligible for funds at the City of Nanaimo, your organization must be registered as a non-profit with an address inside the boundaries of the City.
-Organizations that operate in multiple communities must be able to demonstrate public activities taking place inside the City limits in order to receive funding through the Culture & Heritage Operating grant.
+Organizations that operate in multiple communities must be able to demonstrate public activities taking place inside the City limits in order to receive funding through the Culture Operating Grant.

 What type of grant should I apply for?
 What is the difference between Project and Operating?

-Operating grants differ from Project grants in that they fund a year-round cycle of operations at an organization, and are a contribution to the organization.
-Groups with operating funds are expected to run year-round activities, hold an established administrative structure that reports to a volunteer Board of Directors, and has the capacity to have independently prepared or audited financial statements.
+Operating grants differ from Project grants in that they fund a year-round cycle of operations at an organization, and are a contribution to the organization's administration as well as public activities.
+Groups with operating funds are expected to run a year-round cycle of activities, hold an established administrative structure that reports to a volunteer Board of Directors, and has the capacity to have independently prepared or audited financial statements.
 The funding received is a contribution to ALL activities, including all programs that arise throughout the year.
-They must be able to demonstrate confirmed ongoing activity by providing a “Program of Work,” which describes programming, administration, community involvement and promotion.
-An organization in receipt of operating funds has flexibility to adapt their program of work to respond to organizational change, but can only apply to one project grant per cycle.
+An organization seeking operating support must be able to demonstrate confirmed ongoing activity by providing a “Program of Work,” which describes programming, administration, community involvement and promotion.
+An organization in receipt of operating funds has flexibility to adapt their program of work to respond to organizational change, and may only apply to one stand-alone project grant per year.

 Project grants differ from operating grants in that they are allocations toward the realization of a specific project or series of activities.
-Instead of a ‘program of work,’ an application for project funding would describe the nature of the project, who is involved, when and where it will take place.
-Administrative costs associated to the delivery of the project are eligible (for example: venue rental, staffing, or promotional costs), but the organization’s ongoing operating expenses (like office rent, or utilities) are not considered a project cost.
+Instead of a ‘Program of Work,’ an application for project funding would describe the nature of the project or series of activities, who is involved in delivering the activities, when and where the activities will take place.
+Administrative costs associated to the delivery of the project are eligible (for example: venue rental, staffing, or promotional costs), but ongoing operating expenses (like office rent, or utilities) are not considered a project cost.